webqit/oohtml/README.md

 > Later we'll cover the various usage patterns supported by the `<template>` and `<import>` system.
 We will also introduce file-based components and remote imports.

 ### 2. Do Data-Binding with Standard HTML Comments

+A good next thing about OOHTML is its data-binding and reactivity features.

 OOHTML follows the conventional syntax for data-binding — `{ expression }` — but has that written inside HTML comments: `<?{ expression }?>` or `<!--?{ expression }?-->`.
 These start life as normal HTML comments but render application data at runtime.